Constipation in Dogs - How To Treat Your Dog’s Constipation with Home Remedies?

 • Lethargy: Constipation can make your dog feel unwell, leading to decreased energy levels and less interest in usual activities.

-• Bloated stomach: The abdomen may appear swollen or feel hard to the touch, indicating trapped gas or feces.
+• Bloated stomach: The abdomen may appear swollen or feel hard to the touch, indicating trapped gas or faeces.

 • Pain or discomfort when trying to defecate: Your dog may whine, yelp, or seem distressed when trying to pass stool.